ajalt/clikt/docs/pages/commands.md

   execute  Execute the command
 ```

-If you instead execute `--help` after the subcommand, `Execute`'s help
+If you instead execute `--help` after the subcommand, the subcommand's
-is printed:
+help is printed:

 ```
 $ ./tool execute --help